minetest-mods-camp/arena_lib/DOCS.md

 * `arena_lib.set_sign(sender, <pos, remove>, <mod, arena_name>)`: there must be one and only one sign per arena.
 Signs are the bridge between the arena and the rest of the world

 #### 2.2.1 Editor
-Since 3.0, arena_lib comes with a fancy editor via hotbar so you don't have to configure and memorise a lot of commands (if you still want to go full CLI/chat though, skip this paragraph).
+arena_lib comes with a fancy editor via hotbar so you don't have to configure and memorise a lot of commands (if you still want to go full CLI/chat though, skip this paragraph).
 In order to use the editor, no other players must be editing the same arena.
 When entering it, the arena is disabled automatically.
 The rest is pretty straightforward :D if you're not sure of what something does, just open the inventory and read its name.
 The function calling the editor is
 `arena_lib.enter_editor(sender, mod, arena_name)`